Lally Segard: Amateur career

 In May 1937, Segard was, for the first time, part of the French team, with her mother as the team captain, competing against Great Britain and Ireland in the, at the time annual, match, that many years later came to bear her family's name, the Vagliano Trophy.
 She came to represent France ten times and the Continent of Europe three times, since the format of the event was changed, in the match.

 In September 1937, she was back in England and won the British Girls Amateur Championship, defeating the two years older title holder Peggy Edwards, by 5 and 4 in the 18 hole final.

-In 1939, she won her first French Ladies' Close Championship title, beating Simone Lacoste, wife of tennis great René Lacoste, 4 and 3 at Segard's home course Morfontaine.
-Despite not competing during World War II, she was winner of the championship six times and was runner-up as late as 1967, 46 years old.
+In 1939, she won her first French Ladies' Close Championship title, succeding Simone Lacoste, wife of tennis great René Lacoste, at Segard's home course Morfontaine.
+Despite not competing in 1945, due to World War II, she was winner of the championship eight times and was runner-up as late as 1967, 46 years old, losing the in the final on the second extra hole.

 Segard won many important amateur titles, including the British Ladies Amateur in 1950, beating Jessie Valentine by 3 and 2 in the final at Royal County Down, Newcastle, Northern Ireland.
 She won the French Ladies' Open Amateur Championship four times and also won the open amateur championships of Spain, Italy, Switzerland, Benelux and Luxembourg.

 She represented France four times at the European Ladies' Team Championship and was on the winning team at the first two times the championship was played, 1959 and 1961.